astrynzha/eskavi-api/README.md

-# PSE ESKAVI - API
+# PSE ESKAVI - Backend

-This is the API for the ESKAVI Web-App.
+This is the Spring Boot backend of the ESKAVI Web-App.

+## Project setup

+navigate to the project root and execute following command in your command line docker-compose up

+start application by running "EskaviApplication"